-Provisions are charged as an expense to the appropriate service line in the CIES in the year that the Council becomes aware of the obligation.
-They are estimated at the Balance Sheet date, taking into account relevant risks and uncertainties.
+Provisions are charged as an expense to the appropriate service line in the CIES when the Council has an obligation.
+They are measured at best estimate at the Balance Sheet date, taking into account relevant risks and uncertainties.
 When payments are made to clear the obligation, they are charged to the provision carried in the Balance Sheet.

 Estimated settlements are reviewed at the end of each financial year and where necessary revised.
 If there is a need to increase the provision, the additional amount is charged to the relevant service in the CIES.
 If, however, the obligation is estimated or ultimately proves to be less than the value of the provision, the excess amount is credited to the relevant service in the CIES.